Sophtron5000/code-refactor/README.md

 * Make nessesary edits in Visual Studio Code
 * Push to desired repository/deplayment platform for potential clients to enjoy

-## Features

-* ADA accessable attributes
-* Optimzed source code with sematic HTML
-* Added comments for ease of reader
-* When you view the source code, you will find semantic CSS selectors

 ## Credits